-Movie makeup can do more than hiding imperfections and beautify actors.
+Movie makeup can do more than hide imperfections and beautify actors.
 Well-designed makeup plays a major role in bringing a character to life.

 Top 50 Movie Makeup Character Transformations